ysh329/kaggle-cervical-cancer-screening-classification/README.md

 According to some papers, resolution of image is also significant for performance.
 Due to limited GPU RAM, three GPUs (0  GeForce GTX TIT 6082MiB, 1  Tesla K20c 4742MiB, 2  TITAN X (Pascal) 12189MiB) , I set batch size (not batch number) between 10 and 30 (10+ images per gpu) and resize original image to `224*224`.

-However, the best submission is not those models, which have highest val-acc (such as 70%), but those models whose train-acc and val-acc are similar and just reach a not bad val-acc (such as 60%).
+However, the best submission is not those models, which have highest val-acc (such as 70% while not over-fitting), but those models whose train-acc and val-acc are similar and just reach a not bad val-acc (such as 60%).

 What a pity!
 I don't try to make augmentation based on original training and additional images.
 I think it must make sense.